mathcoll/t6/ROADMAP.md

 ## t6 api&PWA Roadmap
+### Milestone 9: Objects localization / maps
+  - [ ] Add filters to #bjects-maps to customize displays
+  - [ ] Add operator on t6 rule engine to update Object attribute like the latitude/longitude.
+This feature will make available the localization on the map

+### Milestone 8: Full svg charting - no more chart.js library as dependency
+  - [ ] Rebuild all Snippets using its ownsvg api from t6

 ### Milestone 7: Over The Air Deployment
   - [x] [Update Arduino source code Over The Air - using Wifi](https://api.internetcollaboratif.info/news/2020-04-11-newsletter-ota)